 - An earthy colour suggests an earth binder.

-- If your old house has been replastered with modern materials, or if you have damp walls, it might be worth replacing with lime plaster.
+- If your old house has been replastered with modern materials, or if you have damp walls (find out more in our guide), it might be worth replacing with lime plaster.

 Look out for historic markings